Cyprus in the Eurovision Song Contest 2011: Before Eurovision

-Performance
+Artist selection

-Performance was the talent show developed by CyBC in order to select the Cypriot artist for the Eurovision Song Contest 2011.
-The "Song Interpretation" category of the competition commenced on 11 June 2010 featuring 39 contestants aged between 16 and 30, and concluded with the final on 10 September 2010.
-Nine finalists were determined by the combination of votes from a four-member judging panel consisting of Cypriot 1985 Eurovision representative Lia Vissi, musician and music teacher Costas Kakoyiannis, actor Neoclis Neocleous and choreographer Fotis Nikolaou (60%) and televoting (40%) to progress to the final, which took place on 10 September 2010 at the CyBC studios in Nicosia, hosted by Marina Maleni and broadcast on RIK 1, RIK Sat as well as online via cybc.cy.
+The "Song Interpretation" category of the talent show Performance, developed by CyBC, selected the Cypriot artist for the Eurovision Song Contest 2011.
+The competition, which took place at the CyBC studios in Nicosia, hosted by Marina Maleni and broadcast on RIK 1, RIK Sat as well as online via cybc.cy, commenced on 11 June 2010 and featured 39 contestants aged between 16 and 30.
+Nine contestants were determined by the combination of votes from a four-member judging panel consisting of Cypriot 1985 Eurovision representative Lia Vissi, musician and music teacher Costas Kakoyiannis, actor Neoclis Neocleous and choreographer Fotis Nikolaou (60%) and televoting (40%) to progress to the final on 10 September 2010.
 Among the finalists was 2006 Cypriot Junior Eurovision entrant Louis Panagiotou.
-The winner, Christos Mylordou who covered the song "Supreme" by Robbie Williams during the show, was selected exclusively by a public televote.
+During the final, Christos Mylordos who covered the song "Supreme" by Robbie Williams was selected as the winner exclusively by a public televote.

+Reception

+The selection of Christos Mylordos as the Cypriot representative was met with dissatisfaction from the local press and Eurovision fans due to his lack of experience and poor vocal abilities.
+This led to speculations that CyBC had considered several options to reinforce Mylordou, including invitations to other contestants of Performance as well as Alex Panayi, who had already represented Cyprus in 1995 and 2000, to join the Cypriot team as backing vocalists.
+Panayi later denied the rumors but said that he was willing to help and support if asked by CyBC.

 Song selection

 On 26 November 2010, CyBC announced that composers were able to submit their songs to the broadcaster until 31 December 2010.
-All songwriters were required to have Cypriot nationality, origin or residency as of 2009.
-At the conclusion of the deadline, 11 songs were received by CyBC and on 20 January 2011, the broadcaster announced that a seven-member selection committee had internally selected "San aggelos s'agapisa" as Christos Mylordos' contest song.
+All songwriters were required to have Cypriot nationality, origin or residency as of 2009 and submit songs, preferably in traditional style, with Greek language lyrics.
+At the conclusion of the deadline, 11 songs were received by CyBC.
+On 20 January 2011, the broadcaster announced that a seven-member selection committee had internally selected "San aggelos s'agapisa" as Mylordos' contest song.
 The song along with its official preview video, directed by Maria Charis, was presented to the public on 28 February 2011 during the CyBC evening news broadcast.

 Promotion

-Christos Mylordou specifically promoted "San aggelos s'agapisa" as the Cypriot Eurovision entry on 2 March 2011 by performing the song during the Greek Eurovision national final Ellinikós Telikós 2011.
+Mylordou specifically promoted "San aggelos s'agapisa" as the Cypriot Eurovision entry on 2 March 2011 by performing the song during the Greek Eurovision national final Ellinikós Telikós 2011.
+He also performed during the Eurovision in Concert event which was held on 14 April at the Club Air venue in Amsterdam, Netherlands and hosted by Cornald Maas, Esther Hart and Sascha Korf.